 White, Pink, Amber, Olive

-If you are targeting hardtails, generally keep the Albie Snax close to, or on the water's surface.
-The speed with which these small tunas strike is breathtaking, so surface fishing is our preferred method of targeting them.
+If you are targeting hardtails, generally keep the Albie Snax close to, if not on the water's surface.
+The speed with which these small tunas strike is breathtaking, so topwater fishing is our preferred method of targeting them.
 A fast retrieve is usually best; try to make the Snax skip and splash to draw the fish in.
-If you are doing this and an albie strikes but doesn't hook up, keep cranking and if anything, speed it up on the next crank.
+If you are doing this and an albie strikes but doesn't hook up, keep cranking and if anything speed it up on the next crank.
 The fish will come back to hit again more often than not.
-The composition of this bait also allows for it to be fished near the surface with slow retrieve as well; something not possible with weighted offerings.
+The composition of this bait also allows for it to be fished near the surface with slow retrieve, a trait not found in weighted offerings.
 This is important when only a few fish are breaking, as a fast retrieve will draw the lure out of the strike zone too quickly.
-Test your nerve and see if you can allow the bait to just sit in the fray, perhaps giving it just a twitch or two.
+Test your nerve and see if you can allow the bait to just sit in the fray, perhaps giving it a twitch or two.
 The results can be incredible.

 -Albie Snax Hook

 Designed to capture the profile of both an eel and a slender bait fish.

 This versatile shape combines a full body with long skinny tail, effectively accomplishing two baits in one.